 Thorough physical examination and medical history.
 Your physician will also most likely be looking for a (bruit) swooshing sound in the carotid artery that is indicative of a narrowed artery.
 An Carotid Artery duplex ultrasound scan will also be performed to assess the flow of blood through the artery as well as the pressure.
 A CT or MRI may be done also to assess for stroke.

 Lifestyle changes such as eating a healthier diet, reducing salt intake, exercising regularly, losing weight, and quitting smoking can be effective to treat mild blockage.

 To lower the amount of cholesterol in the blood and your blood pressure.
 Additional blood thinner medications may be given to prevent blood clots.

-- TCAR – Western Vascular Institute is pioneering the use of a breakthrough technology called TransCarotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
+Western Vascular Institute is pioneering the use of a breakthrough technology called TransCarotid Artery Revascularization (TCAR) to treat patients with carotid artery disease who are at risk for open surgery.
 While any repair of the carotid artery carries some risk of causing a stroke because of the repair itself, TCAR was designed to help minimize that risk by keeping potential stroke-causing fragments away from the brain.
 Patients who undergo the TCAR procedure recover quickly (typically spending just one night in the hospital) and almost always go home the next day to return to full and productive lives with less pain, smaller scars, and a reduced risk of future strokes.
-Your physician may recommend the TCAR procedure if you’ve been diagnosed with carotid artery disease and are not a suitable candidate for CEA.
-This may depend on your age or other existing medical conditions.
-For more information about TCAR, call us to schedule a consultation with one of our vascular surgeons.